vgMonky/hexa_survival/hex_survival/game/data/README_data.md

 # Game Data Architecture

-This directory contains all data structures used in the game.
-The architecture follows an Entity Component System (ECS) pattern with three main categories of data structures:
+This directory contains all data structures used in the game (each file might have in addition queries and helper functions).
+There are three main categories of data structures:

 ## Static Data
 Files that define constant, immutable game configurations and properties: